 Flash forward to parenthood and now you have a whole other person to plan for and spur-of-the-moment is never a good thing with babies.

 My best advice in general when planning to take babies to a public place or event is to break down the event into as many pieces as possible so that you can anticipate what you need.
 How many times have you said to yourself “Wow, I can’t believe we forgot THAT!?”
 My wife and I have said it many times over the years and, unfortunately, that usually meant that we left it at the house which is now hours away from our current location.
 That means either doing without or forking over extra money to buy it near the venue.

 By the way, our family’s sport of choice is almost always college football (War Eagle!) so that’s where we’ve ended up on many of our trips.
-We’ve also been to a baseball game, hockey game, and lots of local outdoor events.
+We’ve also been to a baseball game, a hockey game, and lots of local outdoor events.
 By and large, my advice will be the same no matter where you are going – the biggest differences are usually how far away the game is and how long it’s going to last.

 Let’s go through the list to see what to do!